wisekhan/adimadimguvenlik.org/README.md

 # adimadimguvenlik.org
 Articles in my old **adimadimguvenlik.org** blog site, the most of them in Turkish.
+I dont have time to translate them all.
+But you can simply use google translate!
 This was my old blog about step by step security\.

 I decided to continue on this platform!